EnigmaCurry/d.rymcg.tech/sysbox-systemd/README.md

    the image, and are removed if/when the container is removed.

- * `SYSBOX_SYSTEMD_PUBLIC_PORTS` this is a list of port mappings for Docker to expose on the public network, separted by spaces. (eg.
+ * `SYSBOX_SYSTEMD_PUBLIC_PORTS` this is a list of port mappings for Docker to expose on the public network, separated by spaces. (eg.
    `8000:8080 1322:22` would map two ports: public host port `8000` mapping to container port `8080`; and public host port `1322` mapping to container port `22`.)
 Note: it is not necessary to map